synopsys-sig/intelligent-security-scan/README.md

 ## Overview

 The Synopsys Intelligent Security Scan Action helps selectively perform SAST and SCA scans, triggered during a variety of GitHub Platform events, such as push or pull request.
-The Synopsys Intelligent Security Scan Action allows your projects to run the only required type of security scans, optimizing the time taken by security testing and provide a quicker feedback on scan results.
+The Synopsys Intelligent Security Scan Action allows your projects to run the only required type of security scans, optimizing the time taken by security testing and provide quicker feedback on scan results.

 ## Prerequisites